MableOvO/EM-effectZ/README.md

 go to {wherever fl is installed}\Image-Line\FL Studio 21\Plugins\Fruity\Effects\ZGameEditor Visualizer\Effects
-and paste the downloaded folder or create a new folder there
+and paste "EM-effectZ" from the zip file downloaded

 restart fl studio if necessary